-You can encounter this kind of problem with the copy and paste feature if some system files are corrupted or if there’s some third party application or process that interferes with this function.
+You can encounter this kind of problem with the copy and paste feature if some system files are corrupted or if there’s some third-party application or process that interferes with this function.
 Worry not though for there are some options you can check out to fix this.
 You can try to restart the

 rdpclip.exe process or the explorer.exe process.
 You could also try to reinstall the program where you encountered the issue with the Copy and Paste function.
-In addition, you could try clearing the clipboard history or run the built-in tools like DISM tool and SFC scan.
+In addition, you could try clearing the clipboard history or run the built-in tools like the DISM tool and SFC scan.
 You could also troubleshoot the problem in a Clean Boot State or use the Refresh Windows tool.
 For more information, refer to each one of the options below.

 Option 1 – Try to restart the rdpclip.exe and the explorer.exe processes